-To achieve our goal, we relax the synchronization requirements among the master and slave processors.
-This means that the master processor may or may not wait for cuts to be generated by the slave processors at each node of the branch-and-bound tree.
-Although this significantly reduces the idleness of the master and slave processors, it results in an algorithm for which we are unable to prove global convergence.
+To achieve our goal, we relax the synchronization requirements among the master and worker processors.
+This means that the master processor may or may not wait for cuts to be generated by the worker processors at each node of the branch-and-bound tree.
+Although this significantly reduces the idleness of the master and worker processors, it results in an algorithm for which we are unable to prove global convergence.
 This happens because, in absence of synchronization, the necessary cuts at the integer nodes may not be applied at the right moment.
 We thus study this issue and show that with an appropriate B&C design the algorithm can converge.
 On the other hand, the asynchronous algorithm may execute a large amount of redundant work since the MP keeps branching on the master variables with a partial feedback from the SPs.
 This can cause serious efficiency problems such that the algorithm may even underperform when compared to the sequential variant.
 Therefore, we propose various acceleration techniques to obtain an efficient asynchronous parallel BD algorithm.
 The main contributions of this article are thus severalfold:

-- Proposing an effective Benders-based asynchronous parallel B&C algorithm for two-stage SIP problems; - Studying convergence properties and various variants of the algorithm; - Discussing several factors that influence the design and performance of asynchronous parallel BD algorithms and proposing new strategies to accelerate the computational performance of our algorithm;

-Presenting extensive numerical results on benchmark instances to assess the proposed strategies and algorithms.
+- We propose an effective Benders-based asynchronous parallel B&C algorithm for stochastic network design problems; - We study convergence properties and various variants of the algorithm; - We discuss several factors that influence the design and performance of asynchronous parallel BD algorithms and proposing new strategies to accelerate the computational performance of our algorithm; - We present extensive numerical results on benchmark instances to assess the proposed strategies and algorithms.
 We also provide guidelines on when to use different variants of the proposed parallelization technique and discuss various fruitful research directions.